How to Grow Raspberries

-Red raspberries produce new canes from crown and from buds on roots.
+Red raspberries produce new canes from the crown and from buds on roots.
 During the first year, canes are known as primocanes, while in the second year they are known as floricanes.
 They are pruned after the second year.
-Both primocanes as well as floricanes are present during the growth season.
+Both primocanes, as well as floricanes, are present during the growth season.

 However, if they are kept for the second year, they will bear a crop on the floricanes the next summer.
 Since primocare-fruiting cultivars can be double-cropped, they are sometimes known as ever-bearing raspberries.

 Sometimes known as blackcaps, black raspberries are native to an area from the Northeast to the Great Plains.
 R. leucodermis is the native western black raspberry.

 Black raspberries form canes only from the crown, and not from the roots.
 Primocanes should be tipped in summer to trigger branching.
 These canes will give fruit in the following year.

 There were dozens of cultivars of black raspberries in the early 1900s and until around the 1960s, new cultivars were being invented.
 However, recently breeding work on black raspberries has been reduced and only a few cultivars are now commonly available.
 Almost the entire commercial crop in the Northwest is “Munger”, a variety introduced in 1890.